CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/helmi-from-lumi.md

 * [How to add members to project](../../../../accounts/how-to-add-members-to-project)

-**Note the special restrictions on project members for projects with access to Helmi!** During the pilot phase, access is limited to academic non-commercial use for users affiliated with a Finnish higher education institution or research organisation.
 The project PI is responsible for ensuring that the [Helmi Terms of Use](https://a3s.fi/FiQCI/Helmi-Terms-of-Use-2022.pdf) are followed.

 ## Connecting to LUMI